 - What is meant by an independent / small publisher?

 We want to give well-deserved recognition to self published authors and smaller presses.
 Big publishing houses probably don’t need us to give them recognition and can afford to pay the large entry fees (often several thousand pounds) to enter prestigious awards but for most smaller presses in the world having one of their poets win a prize such as ours will be a refreshing change.
-Only poetry books published by small, truly independent presses and self published books are eligible to enter though.
+Only self published poetry books and those published by small, truly independent presses are eligible to enter.
 Publishers that get huge grants from arts councils, universities, local government, books councils, arts quangos and other sponsorship are NOT considered independent (even though some like to say they are) and so their books are not eligible.

 - Can publishers / authors send more than one poetry book?